wp-plugins/upload-media-by-zip/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Upload a zip archive and let WP unzip it and attach everything to a page/post
+Upload a zip archive and let WP unzip it and attach everything to a page/post (or not).

 == Description ==

-Upload a zip archive and let WP unzip it and attach everything to a page/post.
+Upload a zip archive and let WP unzip it and attach everything to a page/post (or not).

 New plugin.
 Please report bugs to trepmal (at) gmail (dot) com.
 Thanks!